Robert Headen: Personal life

 Robert Headen was an only child to Ethel, a housekeeper at a downtown hotel.
 He grew up near 17th Street and Kalorama Road Northwest in Washington, D.C and began playing sports at several boys clubs throughout the city.
 He developed his football, basketball and baseball skills on the playground.
 By his senior year at Cardozo High School, he was a three sport starter.
 Headen played for coach Sal Hall.
 Upon graduating, he went on to star in both football and basketball at St. Augustine's College in Raleigh, North Carolina.
 It was there he earned his B.S. degree in Health and Physical Education.
 While attending, he was inducted into Who's Who Among Students in American Colleges and Universities and Kappa Alpha Psi fraternity.
 He was also selected All-CIAA Running Back of the Year in 1962.
 Headen spent the 1963 preseason with the Denver Broncos as a defensive back before returning to Washington.

 Coach Headen resides in Washington, D.C., with his wife, Gail.
-He has 2 children and 3 step-children, three of whom graduated from D.C. public schools, and nine grandchildren.
+He has 2 children and 3 step-children, three of whom graduated from D.C. public schools, and two grandchildren.